Woman sues San Francisco McDonald’s over ‘severe’ burns from hot coffee

 SAN FRANCISCO (KRON) — A lawsuit has been filed by a woman who says she bought coffee from a San Francisco McDonald’s and was left with severe burns after the lid was not properly sealed over the drink.

-Furthermore, the lawsuit claims that Childress reported the incident to the restaurant’s managers and employees, but they “refused to help her.”
-After she continued to wait and ask for help, she was ignored and eventually left, per the lawsuit.
+Furthermore, Childress said that after attending a doctor’s appointment, she was advised by the doctor to return to McDonald’s and report the incident to a manager.
+She says she went back, asked to speak to a manager, and the workers went into the manager’s office and never returned.

+“I didn’t know what to do.
+I just kept standing there for a while.
+The cashier started laughing.
+He just shook his head.
+I just turned around and walked away,” she said.

-In a statement sent to KRON4, restaurant owner Peter Ou said that employees did offer assistance.
+In a statement sent to KRON, restaurant owner Peter Ou said that employees did offer assistance.

 “My restaurants have strict food safety protocols in place, including training crew to ensure lids on hot beverages are secure.
 We take every customer complaint seriously – and when Ms. Childress reported her experience to us later that day, our employees and management team spoke to her within a few minutes and offered assistance.
 We’re reviewing this new legal claim in detail,” Ou said.

-The civil lawsuit was filed against McDonald’s Restaurants of California.
+The civil lawsuit was filed for general negligence against McDonald’s Restaurants of California.
 Childress asked for an amount of money more than $25,000.

 McDonald’s was sued over a similar incident in the 1990s when a woman was scalded by hot McDonald’s coffee that pulled into her lap.
 A New Mexico jury awarded the victim $2.7 million, which was later reduced to $480,000.